 Enable user directory This option allows starting the LDAP service.
 If this option is not selected, the module will be inactive.
-Server This field contains the name of the server that you had entered in the previous page.
-Port This field contains the listening port that you had selected in the previous page.
+Server This field contains the name of the server that you had entered in the previous page Port This field contains the listening port that you had selected in the previous page.

-Root domain (Base The root domain of your directory as it was defined when it was created.
-DN) Example dc=company,dc=org Username The login name allowing the firewall to connect to your LDAP server.
-Password The password created in the firewall for connecting to the LDAP server.
-Secure connection (SSL) Enable SSL access This option allows checking your digital certificate generated by the firewall's root CA. Information is encrypted in SSL.
+Root domain (Base DN) The root domain of your directory as it was defined when it was created.
+Example dc=company,dc=org ut-company, ut-org Jsername The login name allowing the firewall to connect to your LDAP server. assword The password created in the firewall for connecting to the LDAP server.

+Secure connection (SSL)

+Enable SSL access

+This option allows checking your digital certificate generated by the firewall's root CA. Information is encrypted in SSL.
 This method uses port 636.
 Public access to the LDAP is protected by the SSL protocol.

+If this option is not selected, access will not be encrypted.

+Check the certificate against a Certification Authority

+During a connection to the LDAP database, the firewall will check that the certificate has been issued by the Certification Authority specified below.

+Certificate authority

-NOTE If this option is not selected, access will not be encrypted.
-Check the certificate against a Certification Authority During a connection to the LDAP database, the firewall will check that the certificate has been issued by the Certification Authority specified below.
-Certificate authority This option allows selecting the CA which will be used for verifying the server certificate issued by the LDAP server, in order to ensure the authenticity of the connection to this server.
+This option allows selecting the CA which will be used for verifying the server certificate issued by the LDAP server, in order to ensure the authenticity of the connection to this server.

 Click on the magnifying glass icon ( ) to search for the corresponding CA.

-Backup server This field allows defining a replacement server in the event the main server fails.
-You can select it from the list of objects suggested in the drop-down list.
-By clicking on the button Test access to the directory below it, a window will inform you that your main server is functional.
-Click on OK .
-Use the firewall account to check user authentication When this option is selected, the firewall will use the identifier declared during the creation of the directory in order to verify a user's privileges with the LDAP server when the user authenticates. on the directory Otherwise, the firewall will use the user's account to perform this verification.